legend-Xbit/anycoder/README.md

 disable_embedding: true
 hf_oauth: true
 hf_oauth_scopes:
-  - "openid"         # Always included: ID token
-  - "profile"        # Always included: user profile info
-  - "write-repos"    # Needed to create/upload to Spaces on behalf of the user
+  - write-repos  # Needed to create/upload to Spaces on behalf of the user
+# Note: 'openid' and 'profile' are always included by default and should not be listed here.
 ---

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference